Azure/azure-functions-kafka-extension/samples/README.md

 This repository contains a few samples to help you get started quickly with the Kafka extension.

-## Getting started with Kafka locally
+## Getting started with Kafka

 In order to test the sample applications you need to have access to a Kafka instance.
-We have a several way to enable it.
+Here are some ways you can get access to one.

 ### Visual Studio Core Remote - Containers
-Several samples provides [DevContainer](https://github.com/microsoft/vscode-dev-containers) configuration.
+There are several DevContainer samples [here](https://github.com/microsoft/vscode-dev-containers).
 If you start the [Visual Studio Code](https://code.visualstudio.com/) on the target sample directory, it will automatically start a development environment on a Docker container with a local kafka cluster.
 It is the easiest option for starting a kafka cluster.
 [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)

 ### Confluent Docker Compose